evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 * Type: string
 * Options: FDIAG, FFULL, FDIAG_VACTV, FDIAG_VDIAG
 * Default: FDIAG

+**DSRG_DUMP_AMPS**

+Dump amplitudes to the current directory for a MRDSRG method.
+File names for T1 and T2 amplitudes are ``forte.mrdsrg.t1.mater.txt``
+and ``forte.mrdsrg.t2.master.txt``, respectively.
+Each "master" file stores the info about tensor block name, file name, and the number of elements, where the actual data of a tensor block are stored as a binary file.

+* Type: boolean
+* Default: False

+**DSRG_READ_AMPS**

+Read amplitudes from the current directory for iterative MRDSRG methods.
+File format and content should match those with ``DSRG_DUMP_AMPS``.

+* Type: boolean
+* Default: False

 Density Fitted (DF) and Cholesky Decomposition (CD) Implementations